formapro/JsFormValidatorBundle/README.md

 If you are disagree with an initial error output functionality, you can customize it by redefining the following function:

-To redefine a global method:
+To redefine it globally for all the forms:

 ```js
 FpJsFormValidatorFactory.showErrors = function(form, errors) {